MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-get-data.md

 :::image type="content" source="media/service-get-data/onelake-data-hub-open.png" alt-text="Screenshot that shows the OneLake data hub in the navigation pane.":::

-The tiles at the top of the page show data items that are recommended.
-For example, data can be recommented because it's promoted by someone in your organization or because it was accessed recently.
+The tiles at the top of the page show recommended data items.
+For example, data can be recommended because it's promoted by someone in your organization or because it was accessed recently.

 :::image type="content" source="media/service-get-data/recommended-data.png" alt-text="Screenshot that shows the Recommended data tiles.":::